-For road and rail transport, describe in detail each existing or new road and rail network that would be used by the project.
-Provide illustrations of the networks at suitable scales.
 For each mode of transport and each phase of the project, the EIS should describe: the expected volumes and weights of materials, products, hazardous goods or wastes; the likely number and timing of trips; the types of vehicles to be used; and the routes.
 With consideration of the area of the project and the dispersed nature of the associated infrastructure, the description should include details of access roads, realignments, rail loops and load-out facilities, and level crossings used by any transport associated with the project.
 Provide details of any heavy or oversized loads, including the number and type of vehicles, with a description of the likely timing and routes of those loads highlighting any vulnerable bridges or other structures along the proposed routes.
 Where it is not possible to provide specific details of this nature, the EIS should provide an indication of the types of transport infrastructure and activity that could reasonably be expected for various petroleum activities (such as building a gas compression or water treatment facility).